-The digital public sphere creates an entirely new information and media system that democratizes communication processes, but at the same time produces new challenges.
-These include, for example, disinformation campaigns and the amplification of inflammatory, populist views, especially on digital platforms and in social networks.
-Traditional journalistic gatekeepers are confronted with the new power of these digital platforms at a time when workable business models for journalism in the digital space are scarce.
+Digital platforms, social networks and other digital offers open up new communication spaces for many people, but at the same time they bring new challenges.
+These include, for example, disinformation campaigns and amplification of inflammatory, populist views, especially on digital platforms and in social networks.
+Traditional journalistic gatekeepers are faced with the new (market) power of these digital platforms, and this at a time when functioning business models for journalism in the digital space are largely lacking.

 Tech companies, the media, political leaders and citizens are aware of this upheaval, but in Germany, the approach to deal with this technological change remains piecemeal.
 There is a lack of systematic activities to strengthen the resilience of internet users, legislators and media professionals against disinformation and online agitation and to ensure accountability of digital platforms.
 A holistic policy agenda is still missing, as individual measures, voluntary self-regulation and a silo mentality in politics are not sufficient for dealing with digital platforms and digital information spaces.

 What measures and approaches are suitable to not just treat the symptoms, but to address structural challenges in dealing with digital platforms and the underlying business models?
 Within the focus area “Strengthening the digital public sphere”, SNV addresses this question.